PrometheanDissident/prometheandissident.github.io/pages/psychology.md

 ### Social Isolation in the Modern Era

+### The Rationality of Groups

+- Discuss mobbing and more recently cancel culture as a manifestation of group psychology

 ## Psychology of Belief

+- Belief allows people to form accurate judgments about this world, but it can also exist for social cohesion and to give people a sense of purpose
+- People need a sense of purpose as it is crucial for group cohesion
+- This is why a lot of people get involved in particular causes, such as political ideologies or religions.
+They take things which are in many cases obviously irrational or dysfunctional and still have an instinct to run with it because it's an instinct that is advantageous in a group context for status signalling/boosting status

 ### Understanding Religious Belief

 ### Understanding Political Belief

 - Basically the same as religious belief in a sense

-### The Rationality of Groups

-- Discuss mobbing and more recently cancel culture as a manifestation of group psychology